Skip to content

 • No assignments = no volumes: if a user has no assigned volumes, they’ll see an empty volume list.

-1. Go to Settings → Admin → Users.
+Go to Settings → Admin → Users, then:

-4. Click Add volume, browse to a directory, choose an access mode, and save.
+4. Browse to the directory to assign, choose an access mode, and save.

 Add volume dialog